Bergen Aquarium: Stunning Fish Portraits

 Thornback Ray

 That’s hands down the most impressive creature I have seen in the Bergen Aquarium.
 As you can see, the Thornback Ray seems to have human characteristics, and at some point, I even thought it was a ghost fish.
-In addition, it was tough to photograph it due to its constant movement.
+Additionally, it was challenging to photograph it due to its constant movement.
 It didn’t move fast, but it kept flowing in a truly mesmerizing way.

 Thornback Ray has a flattened body, and its shape might remind you of a kite.
 Its back is covered with thorny spines, and it’s, unfortunately, a nearly threatened species.
 Stunning creature.